 Income Determination: HAF participants may take one of two approaches to income verification: (1) the homeowner may provide a written attestation as to household income together with supporting documentation such as paystubs, W2s or other wage statements, IRS Form 1099s, tax filings, depository institution statements demonstrating regular income, or an attestation from an employer; or (2) the homeowner may provide a written attestation as to household income and the HAF participant may use a reasonable fact-specific proxy for household income, such as reliance on data regarding average incomes in the household's geographic area.
 To be eligible for HAF assistance, the homeowner must have income equal to or less than 150 percent of the area median income (AMI) or 100 percent of the median income for the United States, whichever is greater.
+When determining area median income with respect to Tribal citizens, Tribal governments and TDHEs may rely on the methodology authorized by HUD for the Indian Housing Block Grant Program as it pertains to households residing in an Indian area comprising multiple counties (see HUD Office of Native American Programs, Program Guidance No. 2021-01, June 22, 2021).

-For additional information, please see Treasury's HAF Guidance at: https://home.treasury.gov/system/files/136/HAF-Guidance.pdf
+For additional information, please see Treasury's HAF Guidance at: https://home.treasury.gov/system/files/136/HAF-Guidance.pdf (See pages 5 - 6).